Skip to main content

 Can you live with chaos?

 Who would have expected the US to demand that Canada become the 51st state of the Union followed by Greenland, Gaza, and to threaten Panama with invasion if it doesn’t give the Panama Canal back.
+(In January, Trump threatened to use “economic force” to annex Canada.
+He said again on February 9th that he wants to see Canada become a U.S. state).
 That is the pending chaos.
 The real chaos is Putin invading Ukraine to reset the 80-year-old Declaration of Liberated Europe, with little response from the West.

 We’re going to need an exceptional amount of godly wisdom to navigate our moment in history.